Ground Beef Potato Casserole (Cheesy, Easy)

 My Go-To Weeknight Potato Beef Casserole!

-For this simple potato and beef casserole, I wanted to create a quick + easy way to use two staple ingredients that are always on hand, budget-friendly, and family-friendly.
+For this simple potato and beef casserole, I wanted to create a quick and easy way to use two staple ingredients that are always on hand, budget-friendly, and family-friendly.
 Enter center stage: ground beef and russet potatoes!
-Seriously, I love pairing classic ground beef with veggies because it’s a great way to get a wholesome meal on the table, like my ground beef spaghetti squash casserole.
+Seriously, I love pairing classic ground beef with veggies because it’s a great way to get a wholesome meal on the table.

-And there’s more!
-If you want a speedy 30-minute version of this casserole made in 1 pan, try my skillet ground beef & potatoes.
-I lightened up this protein-forward beef casserole without using any soup, but rather with just a humble can of tomato sauce.
+And on that note, if you want a speedy 30-minute version of this casserole made in 1 pan, try my skillet ground beef & potatoes.
+In both cases I lightened up this protein-forward beef casserole without using any soup, but rather with just a humble can of tomato sauce.
 And to maximize those homey, comforting flavors (and to minimize the chopping) I used garlic powder and a tiny kick from mild chili powder.

 However, if you love spice, you can certainly swap in spicy chili powder for a little kick.
 Plus mustard adds the perfect amount of sharpness and tang to balance things out.
 Finally, for ooey gooey vibes, I love using sharp cheddar to top this freezable casserole, but you could use any grated cheese that you like.